-- all margins for prudence are removed - a provision is made for events not in data (ENID) to represent a true average of future outcomes - technical provisions are stated both gross and net of reinsurance - BBNI - an additional Solvency II risk margin which is intended to represent a notional market value adjustment.
+- all margins for prudence are removed; - a provision is made for events not in data (ENID) to represent a true average of future outcomes; - technical provisions are stated both gross and net of reinsurance; - an allowance is made for Bound But Not Incepted (BBNI) business; and - an additional Solvency II risk margin which is intended to represent a notional market value adjustment.

-The Association values technical provisions (TPs) using the methodology prescribed by the Solvency II Directive and the regulations made under the Directive.
+The Association values technical provisions (TPs) using the regulations and methodology prescribed by the Solvency II Directive.